 The mechanisms of coordinated changes in proteome composition and their relevance for the differentiation of neutrophil granulocytes are not well studied.
-Here, we discover two novel human genetic defects in SRPRA and SRP19, constituents of the mammalian co-translational targeting machinery and characterize their role in neutrophil granulocyte differentiation.
-We systematically study the proteome of neutrophil granulocytes from patients with variants in the signal recognition particle (SRP) genes, HAX1, and ELANE and identify global as well as specific proteome aberrations.
-Using in vitro differentiation of human induced pluripotent stem cells and in vivo zebrafish models, we study the effects of SRP-deficiency on neutrophil granulocyte development.
+Here, we discover 2 novel human genetic defects in signal recognition particle receptor alpha (SRPRA) and SRP19, constituents of the mammalian cotranslational targeting machinery, and characterize their roles in neutrophil granulocyte differentiation.
+We systematically study the proteome of neutrophil granulocytes from patients with variants in the SRP genes, HAX1, and ELANE, and identify global as well as specific proteome aberrations.
+Using in vitro differentiation of human induced pluripotent stem cells and in vivo zebrafish models, we study the effects of SRP deficiency on neutrophil granulocyte development.
 In a heterologous cell-based inducible protein expression system, we validate the effects conferred by SRP dysfunction for selected proteins that we identified in our proteome screen.
-Thus, SRP-dependent protein processing, intracellular trafficking and homeostasis are critically important for the differentiation of neutrophil granulocytes.
+Thus, SRP-dependent protein processing, intracellular trafficking, and homeostasis are critically important for the differentiation of neutrophil granulocytes.